shsagir/play-area-sync/docs/app.md

 * There is only one MySQL database per App
 * Each App has only one Git repo
-* Each App has it's own collaboration rules
+* Each App has its own collaboration rules
-* Each App has it's own performance metrics
+* Each App has its own performance metrics

 <div markdown="1" data-user="known">